szuliani/lilium-jekyll-theme/README.md

 Manage general information from `_config.yml`, such as name, contacts, social links, number of posts to be displayed in the homepage (the grid down here).

+Default is `layout: page` for pages and `layout: post` for posts.
 Access to your whole posts archive by creating a page with the `layout: archive` and a page with the list of your posts' categories with the `layout: categories`.

 ## Contributing